Create an in-place server configuration

 Both the HTTP and the HTTPS protocols are supported.

 For example, the default document root is set to the htdocs folder, and the default URL address to access the data in it is http://localhost.
 If you have changed the default port 80, you have to specify the port explicitly: http://localhost:<port>.

 In the Local path field, specify the full path to your project root folder.
-Type the path manually, or click and choose the folder in the dialog, that opens.
+Type the path manually, or click and select the folder in the dialog, that opens.

-In the Web path field, type the path to the project root folder relative to the server document root specified in the server configuration file.
+In the Web path field, type the path to the project root folder relative to the server document root that you specified in your server configuration file.